Chapter 18. Critical Paratexts

 In the digital environment, dividing essays into sections is even more important than

-headers are used by LEMDO’s processing to create a table of contents for the document.
+they are also used by LEMDO’s processing to create a table of documents for the document

 Practice